johnnyleejy/blockchain-indexing/README.md

 Drop the usage of Redis publish/subscribe as it is not persistent and reliable for streaming.
 I could use Redis-Streams or even eventstoredb as an alternative as a read stream.
 I could also use mongodb to store the blocks as mongo can handle heavy read/write operations at scale.
 Achieve 100% code coverage :X

 ## 5. Anything that stands out to me
 The Address Transaction Index seems extremely complex to me.
-Until now, I don't have a 100% understaind of this conceppt.
+Until now, I don't have a 100% understand of this concept.
 Because the address information is nested deep within a block, we have to navigate "deep" into the block to retrieve the address.
 Maybe I'm missing out something or my understanding for this index is wrong.

 ## 6. Comments
 Maybe can provide additional examples for the address transaction index /api/blocks/{address}/transactions to better illustrate how this works.